 Ultimately, many companies will point to their operational efficiencies which are much harder to quantify.
 People are freed up to perform valuable work because they’re not spending their time traveling.
 Plus, they’re accessible so customers can get a hold of them more quickly.
 And with a contact center solution, calls can automatically be routed to the appropriate person (or another member of the team if that person is unavailable) for a seamless customer experience with enhanced satisfaction.

-Perhaps the key thing we learned from Matt is that through collaboration, virtually anything is possible.
+Perhaps the key thing we learned from this conversation is that through collaboration, virtually anything is possible.
 The Applied Technologies team has not only the vast catalog of technology from Cisco to draw upon, but also the experience and vision to create a solution that will meet the customer’s goals.
-Whether it’s an on-premise install or a cloud-based system, Matt and his team will make it easy to give you and your team the collaboration you need and help you envision where you may need to go in the future.
-Please reach out to the team at firstname.lastname@example.org or 636.274.8000 with any questions you may have.
+Whether it’s an on-premise install or a cloud-based system, our Solution Architects will make it easy to give you and your team the collaboration you need and help you envision where you may need to go in the future.
+Please reach out to the team at [email protected] or 636.274.8000 with any questions you may have.